 The Assessment Awards Committee will meet to assess and evaluate submissions.
 Recipient departments will be announced on or before April 14, annually.
 Contact Jill Motschenbacher, Office of Teaching and Learning, with questions.

-Their application particularly stood out to the Committee because of the faculty’s passionate involvement in developing well-versed and informed undergraduate students.
-Providing continuous evaluation and verification of student learning, thinking, and communication enables students to develop and practice critical thinking skills and become productive citizens of society.
+The HDFS nomination particularly resonated with the Committee because of the Department’s passionate involvement in developing skilled and informed undergraduate students.
+The most impressive efforts of the group centered around the intensive data collection methods and the strategic restructuring of the curriculum.
+These efforts reflect a deep-rooted commitment to improving instructional quality and individual student experience.
+The department's efforts of providing continuous evaluation and verification of student learning, thinking, and communication enables students to develop and practice critical thinking skills and become productive citizens of society.

 2018 - No award given.